Belogradchik, amazing Bulgarian red rocks land

 ©MadameBulgaria, The Kaleto Fortress.

-From the top of the Katelo Fortress, after 15 minutes of walk from the entrance, you discover THE view on the red rocks and it is just amazing, in an absolute silence.
+From the top of the Katelo Fortress, after 15 minutes of walk from the entrance, you discover the fabulous view on the red rocks.
+This is just amazing, in an absolute silence.

 BE CAREFULThe way to get there is quite perilous because you have to take very steep stairs, often over the void.
 Parents are invited to reach each turn, with good shoes.